 Angie is creating spiritual formation experiences for the 21st century.
 She is dedicated to connecting the inner life of spirit to the outer life of action for social change.
 Convinced that we need each other to become who we're meant to be, Angie supports an emerging field of leaders who are deepening community and combating our modern-day crisis of isolation.

-Angie is Director of Formation at the On Being Impact Lab, a Ministry Innovation Fellow at Harvard Divinity School, and the co-author of How We Gather and Care of Souls, two reports profiling new forms of social and spiritual connection.
+Angie is a Ministry Innovation Fellow at Harvard Divinity School, and the co-author of How We Gather and Care of Souls, two reports profiling new forms of social and spiritual connection.
 Her work has been featured in The New York Times and on NPR.

 A graduate of Brown University and Harvard Divinity School, Angie loves helping people come together to co-create something bigger than themselves.
 She used to do that as a New York City playwright and more recently as co-convener of more than 20 spiritual gatherings across the United States.
 She is a student of the Urantia Book and hosts bi-weekly study groups in her home.
 Angie lives in Somerville, MA with her husband Vipin Thekk.

 Casper is building a world of joyful belonging.
 In the middle of enormous changes in how we "do" community and spirituality, Casper connects people and creates projects that help us live lives of greater meaning and depth.
 Nothing makes him happier than learning about religious tradition and reimagining it for our modern context.